 Remember, your responsibility is to manage your own emotional responses not to control another person’s feelings.
 The more you model calm presence, the more you create safety in the conversation.

-When these steps are practiced consistently breathing, reflecting, and expressing you move from defensiveness to honesty, from sarcasm to sincerity.
+When these steps are practiced consistently; breathing, reflecting, and expressing, you move from defensiveness to honesty and from sarcasm to sincerity.
 These are the foundations of relationships that thrive.

 Sarcasm Is a Clue, Not a Character Flaw